Inside-Out Stuffed Cabbage Recipe

 - 1/2 cup uncooked instant brown rice

-- 1. In a Dutch oven, cook and crumble beef with squash and green pepper over medium-high heat until no longer pink; drain.
-Stir in cabbage, V8 juice, water, soup mix and brown sugar; bring to a boil.
+- 1. In a Dutch oven, cook and crumble beef with squash and pepper over medium-high heat until no longer pink; drain.
+Stir in soup mix, brown sugar, V8 juice, water and cabbage; bring to a boil.
 Reduce heat; simmer, covered, until cabbage is tender, 8-10 minutes, stirring occasionally.

 - 2. Stir in rice; return to a boil.
 Simmer, covered, 5 minutes.
 Remove from heat; let stand, covered, until rice is tender, about 5 minutes.
 Yield: 4 servings.

 Reviews for Inside-Out Stuffed Cabbage